 My work for this step began with the construction of 8 custom coax cables to complete all of the connections between the antennas, electronics, and hard-line feeders on the tower.
 These were built from a mix of LMR-400 UltraFlex and LMR-600 UltraFlex coax and a combination of N and UHF crimp-on connectors.
 I also prepared 8 control cables for all the electronics and equipment on the tower.

-The first order of business was to connect all of the coax cables to complete the feed-lines.
+The first order of business was to connect all of the coax cables to complete the feed lines.
 This work included connecting the M2 Systems 2m and 70cm Yagis to their Tower Mounted Pre-amp Systems and then connecting the pre-amps to the hard-line feeders for these antennas.
-We then installed the phasing line from the upper SteppIR DB36 to the Custom Feed-line Breakout Box at 80 ft.
-This device was then connected to the DX Engineering PS2B Broadband Phasing System which will be used to create a 4 over 4 array.
+We installed the phasing line from the upper SteppIR DB36 to the Custom Feed-line Breakout Box at 80 ft.
+This device was then connected to the DX Engineering PS2B Broadband Phasing System, which will be used to create a 4 over 4 array.
 The final step in the coax work was to connect both the PS2B and the Feed-line Breakout Box to the two 7/8 hard-line cables on the tower.

 - The control cable for the SteppIR DB36

 - A pair of control cables for the M2 Antennas 2m and 70cm Pre-amp Systems

 - The control cable for the DX Engineering Broadband Phasing System

 - The control cable for our Custom Feed-line Breakout Box